khanhnamle1994/MetaRec/Matrix-Factorization-Experiments/Variational-MF/README.md

 # Variational Matrix Factorization for Collaborative Filtering

 This is my PyTorch implementation of a Variational Matrix Factorization model for Collaborative Filtering.
-The code is inspired by [Chris Moody's tutorial on Deep Recommendations in PyTorch](https://docs.google.com/presentation/d/1gv7osHoSX8CHf0uzKSqOlxmmAvPPdmstL0nrZHWiHQM/edit#slide=id.p).
 This model is a great way to dip into explore & exploit problems.

 ## Requirements
 ```